How to Get a Florida Real Estate License Without Losing Weeks

 Scheduling the Exam

 You can schedule your exam at Pearson VUE once your DBPR application is approved and your course completion is on file.
 Pearson VUE testing centers are located throughout Florida, and appointment availability varies by location.
-Major metro areas (Miami, Orlando, Tampa, Jacksonville) have more frequent availability.
+Major metro areas such as Miami, Orlando, Tampa, and Jacksonville usually have more options.
 Smaller markets may have limited dates.

 Schedule your exam 2 to 4 weeks after completing your pre-licensing course.
 This gives you time for dedicated exam preparation without letting the material go stale.
 Students who schedule immediately after the course finish without adequate prep time.
 Students who wait too long forget what they learned in the first weeks of the course.